leo1359531/nofetch/README.md

 simply run `nofetch`, and watch all of your r/unixporn problems go away.

-**new:** append`-o` to get just the os name value! useful for piping the ACTUAL distribution or OS name into other scripts/scriptlets
+append`-o` to get just the os name value! useful for piping the ACTUAL distribution or OS name into other scripts/scriptlets

+append`-UwU` to get the output uwuified

 ![](screenshot.png)